UK's Johnson urges end to N Ireland deadlock, spars with EU | Politics

 Under power-sharing rules set up as part of Northern Ireland's peace process, a government can't be formed without the cooperation of both nationalist and unionist parties.

 Johnson will urge political leaders in Belfast to get back to work and deal with “bread and butter” issues such as the soaring cost of living, his office said Sunday.
-It said he will also accuse the EU of refusing to give ground over post-Brexit border checks and warn that Britain will have a “necessity to act” unless the bloc changes its position.
+But Johnson also accused accuse the EU of refusing to give ground over post-Brexit border checks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)